-Datsan is a monastery university in the Buddhist tradition.
+It is a monastery university in Buddhist tradition.
 Includes several temples, an educational institution, and even a greenhouse with plants sacred to Buddhists.

-Unexpectedly for many, after the end of World War II, the authorities made small concessions.
-And although the Buddhist community was denied the restoration of the ancient datsans of the 18th century, the authorities allocated it land in a swampy area near the village of Verkhnyaya Ivolga, 30 kilometers from the capital of Buryatia, Ulan-Ude.
-One of the wealthy Buryat families donated their own small house to the temple.
-It was equipped with the forces of volunteers and lamas, also unexpectedly amnestied after the war.
-It was from this building that the Ivolginsky datsan subsequently grew.
+Unexpectedly for many local people, after the end of World War II, the authorities made small concessions.
+And although the Buddhist community was denied the restoration of the ancient datsans of the 18th century, the authorities allocated some land in a swampy area near the village of Verkhnyaya Ivolga, 30 kilometers from the capital of Buryatia, Ulan-Ude

 “...
-It was built when Stalin was at the top of power, I did not understand how this could happen, but this fact helped me realize that spirituality is so deeply rooted in the human mind that it is very difficult, if not impossible. uproot her ... ”- wrote about the datsan of the Dalai Lama XIV.
+It was built when Stalin was at the top of power, I did not understand how this could happen, but this fact helped me realize that spirituality is so deeply rooted in the human mind that it is very difficult, if not impossible uproot it ... ”- wrote the Dalai Lama XIV about the datsan.

 Before his death in 1927, Itigelov turned to the monks with two requests: to read a special prayer for him and "to visit his body in 30 years."
 The monks did not dare to read such a prayer with the teacher still alive.
 Then Itigelov, taking the lotus position, began to read it himself and so went into a better world.
 Without changing his body position, he was buried in a cedar sarcophagus in Huhe-Zurhen, near Ulan-Ude.
 In 1957, by the time the deceased was examined for the first time, a small sumy temple and several houses for lamas already stood on the territory of the present Ivolginsky datsan.
 There were no signs of decay on Itigelov’s body.
 After rituals and changing attires, the body was again buried.
 The next time, Itigelov’s imperishable body was raised in 1973 and buried again.